 - And a smooth internet connection 😉

-Let's dial-in for the video-call on Zoom or your preferred means of video conferencing.
+You can dial in for the video call on Zoom/Meet or your preferred means of video conferencing.

 Usually, whenever I start with my retrospective, I begin with an ice-breaking session, especially when